RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 - Key and pub/sub patterns do not allow the following characters: `'(', ')'`

-- The following password configuration syntax is not supported: `'>', '<', '#!', 'resetpass'`
+- The following password syntax is not supported: `'>', '<', '#!', 'resetpass'`

-    To configure passwords in Redis Enterprise Software, use one of the following methods:
+    To change passwords in Redis Enterprise Software, use one of the following methods:

+    - Cluster Manager UI (admin console)

     - [`rladmin cluster reset_password`]({{<relref "/rs/references/cli-utilities/rladmin/cluster/reset_password">}}):